DevilsBestFriend/Infi_2Semester_2324_Projekt/README.md

 ## Usage

 The software provides a command-line interface for interaction.
 The user is prompted to enter the necessary information for each operation.

-## Development

-This project uses Java and PostgreSQL.
-It is built with Maven.